Robotmurlock/MATF-NI-Mapper/README.md

 ![iris-flowers](docs/images/iris-flowers.png)

-Custom mapper algorithm prototype is used to test class separability with visualization.
-Size of nodes is correlated to number of instances that node contains.
+Custom mapper algorithm prototype is used to test class separability by using visualization.
+Size of the nodes is correlated to number of instances that node contains.
 Parameters:
 - Filter function: Projection on first PCA component
 - Clustering: [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN)
 - Number of intervals: 10
 - overlap percentage: 50%

-In image on left we
+In the image on left we
 can see nodes colored by `mode` of each cluster (node).
 We can see three "bigger" clusters:
 - `setosa` cluster which is isolated from `versicolor`